Balababa2143/KDInterface/README.md

 ## Build Steps

 1. Run build script (`npm run build`) in the KinkyDungeon folder.
-2. Run the main build script (`npm run build`) in the root folder of this project.
+2. Run the main build script (`npm run rebuild`) in the root folder of this project.